Forethought-Technologies/AutoChain/docs/agent.md

 ### ConversationalAgent

-This is the a basic agent with a simple and fixed prompt to have nice conversation with user.
+This is the a basic agent with a simple default prompt template to have nice conversation with user.
 It could also use tools if provided.
 While it does not use native OpenAI function calling, this agent showcases the interaction between memory and prompts.
+User could provide a custom prompt injected to the [prompt template](../autochain/agent/conversational_agent/prompt.py), which contains the prompt placeholder variable.

 ### OpenAIFunctionAgent

-At Jun 13, OpenAI released [function calling](https://platform.openai. com/docs/guides/gpt/chat-completions-api)
-, which is a new way for model to use tools natively with function calling.
+At Jun 13, OpenAI released [function calling](https://platform.openai.com/docs/guides/gpt/chat-completions-api) , which is a new way for model to use tools natively with function calling.
 We introduced `OpenAIFunctionsAgent` to support native function calling when tools are provided.
+To give a system message or instruction to agent via prompt, user could provide the prompt when creating the Agent, such as `agent = ConversationalAgent.from_llm_and_tools(llm=llm, prompt=prompt)`